 Each year we come together to celebrate the incredible work of fundraisers, professionals and volunteers working to support people in the Huntington's community.

 The Huntington’s Disease Association Awards is our annual event to recognise and celebrate the fantastic achievements of those who support our work and those who support anyone affected by Huntington's disease over the past year.
-This is a very special event as we also celebrate ten years of the Huntington's Disease Association Awards!
-Our nominees have been selected because of their outstanding commitment to fundraising.
+This was a very special event as we also celebrate ten years of the Huntington's Disease Association Awards!

 We would like to thank our event sponsor FI Real Estate Management.
 You can read more about them at the bottom of the page.